Reverse Thinning Hair After Menopause: Effective Solutions and Prevention

 • Hair breakage occurs more often.

-• Finding strands of hair on one’s clothes, pillows, or around the house.
+• Finding hair strands on one’s clothes, pillows, or around the house

 • Hair getting collected in the shower drain.